Popa History, Family Crest & Coats of Arms

 Early Notables of the Popa family (pre 1700)

-from 1592 to 1607; Sir Francis Popham (1573-1644), an...
-Another 54 words (4 lines of text) are included under the topic Early Popa Notables in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) are included under the topic Early Popa Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Popas to arrive in North America: Edward and George Popham settled in Maine in 1607; thirteen years before the "Mayflower"; Richard Popham settled in New York in 1820.